rrazgriz/RATS/README.md

 ### VRChat Creator Companion

 Visit https://github.com/rrazgriz/raz-vpm/blob/main/README.md and follow the instructions to add my Repository to VPM.
 You'll need to add the Harmony package if you don't already have Harmony in your Unity project.
+(Things that bundle this include [UdonSharp](https://github.com/vrchat-community/UdonSharp) and Dreadrith's [ControllerEditor](https://dreadrith.gumroad.com/l/CEditor))

 ### Manual